Manage anomaly notifications

 -

-If you select an allocation as the Scope, you receive notifications only for anomalies within that specific allocation.
-You don't receive notifications for anomalies that occur in a broader (superset) or a narrower (subset) scope of that allocation.
+With this option, you don't receive notifications for anomalies that occur in a broader (superset) or a narrower (subset) scope of that allocation.

-To avoid missing critical cost anomaly notifications when using the Scope option as a filter, we recommend keeping a general anomaly notification channel active.
+To avoid missing critical cost anomaly notifications, we recommend keeping a general anomaly notification channel active.

 These two options help you control the volume of notifications: